Indian Brethren: Indian Brethren characteristics

-Brethren Assemblies in India, as elsewhere, are extremely diverse, although the majority tend to be towards the conservative end of the spectrum.
+Brethren assemblies in India, as elsewhere, are extremely diverse, although the majority tend to be towards the conservative end of the spectrum.
 Nevertheless, they are having many of the same internal debates known among Brethren elsewhere.
 Contentious issues include whether assemblies should appoint pastors (a practice Brethren have traditionally rejected, but which has gained popularity in some parts of the Brethren world), whether to retain the absolute congregational autonomy that has long characterized the Brethren movement, or whether to adopt a more centralized system to safeguard against what some preachers perceive as heresies, whether to allow women to participate audibly in worship (traditionally, they do not), and whether and to what extent they should cooperate with non-Brethren Christians, and if so, under what conditions.
-Some assemblies will welcome a visitor from a non-Brethren church to partake of The Lord's Supper, while others have a more restrictive policy.
-Other issues being debated include the Charismatic movement (which some assemblies have embraced, although most high-profile Brethren leaders, such as Johnson Philip, Principal of Brethren Theological College at Cochin University, Kerala, are opposed).
+Some assemblies will welcome a visitor from a non-Brethren church to partake of the Lord's Supper, while others have a more restrictive policy.
+Other issues being debated include the charismatic movement (which some assemblies have embraced, although most high-profile Brethren leaders, such as Johnson Philip, Principal of Brethren Theological College at Cochin University, Kerala, are opposed).
 Yet another bone of contention in some circles has been the relationship between Indian Brethren assemblies and workers and foreign organizations and missionaries, particularly when foreign funds are involved.

 Kerala Brethren

-The Kerala Brethren are an important steam within the wider Indian Brethren movement, with some distinctive characteristics of its own.
+The Kerala Brethren are an important stream within the wider Indian Brethren movement, with some distinctive characteristics of its own.
 In 1872, the Brethren movement was spearheaded in Kerala by Mathai Upadeshi, a disciple of John Arulappan, who took the baton from Groves.
-In December 1894, a well-known gospel preacher, Tamil David visited Kerala and preached on assurance on salvation, winning many converts.
+In December 1894, a well-known gospel preacher, Tamil David, visited Kerala and preached on assurance on salvation, winning many converts.

-J.G.
-Gregson, a Baptist preacher from England delivered sermons in the Convention at Maramon, Kerala.
+Joseph Gelson Gregson, a Baptist preacher from England delivered sermons in the Convention at Maramon, Kerala.
 His Bible classes inspired several people in Kerala.
 In 1896 Gregson began preaching in Ayroor, Kumbanad.
 Preaching from the Book of Romans, he taught that through baptism a believer identifies with the death, burial, and resurrection of Jesus Christ and becomes a disciple of Christ.
-P.E.
-Mammen (Kumbanattu Achen, a Priest of the Mar Thoma Syrian Church) attended these meetings and was subsequently baptised in Kunnamkulam by missionary Handley Bird.
+P. E. Mammen (Kumbanattu Achen, a priest of the Mar Thoma Syrian Church) attended these meetings and was subsequently baptised in Kunnamkulam by missionary Handley Bird.
 He went on to leave the Mar Thoma Church and become a Brethren preacher.

-On March 9, 1899, following the example of the Brethren pioneers in Dublin, Ireland, four men met at the home of Kuttiyil Mathai, Kumbanad, to celebrate Holy Communion, or The Lord's Supper, as Brethren usually call it, without a priest.
-They were P.E.
-Mammen, his brother P.E.
-John, P.C.
-John, and P.C.
-Chacko, Melathethil.
-There were a few others who also attended the service but did not participate.
-The Brethren movement was subsequently spread by the work of missionaries and evangelists like Volbrecht Nagel, Handley Bird, E.H.
-Noel, Mahakavi K.V.
-Simon, M E Cherian, T.K.Samuel, K.G.
-Thomas and P.C.
-John.
-P.C Joseph (Poikayil Josephsar).
+On March 9, 1899, following the example of the Brethren pioneers in Dublin, Ireland, four men met at the home of Kuttiyil Mathai, Kumbanad, to celebrate Holy Communion, or the Lord's Supper, as Brethren usually call it, without a priest.
+They were P. E. Mammen, his brother P. E. John, P. C. John, and P. C. Chacko, Melathethil.
+There were a few others like Koshy Mathunni who also attended the service but did not participate.
+The Brethren movement was subsequently spread by the work of missionaries and evangelists like Volbrecht Nagel, Handley Bird, E. H. Noel, Mahakavi K. V. Simon, M. E. Cherian, T. K. Samuel, K. G. Thomas and P. C. John.